"Friedrich, why didn't you..."

 Falling in love with the idea of love

 Little Women is a semi-biographical novel.
 We can trace Laurie´s actions to Louisa.
 Same way as Laurie Louisa´s childhood was unstable and turbulent and the family moved very often.
 When Louisa was young she had a big crush to the family friend and next door neighbour philosopher Waldo Emmerson.
-Emmerson was also one of the many men who were inspirations for the character of Fritz.
+Emmerson was also one of the many men who were inspirations to Friedrich´s character.
 More than often Emmerson saved Alcott´s from troubles and he became a symbol of stability for Louisa same way as Jo is for Laurie.
 Louisa became obsessed with German female writer and social activist Bettina von Armin and her book Goethes Briefwechsel mit einem Kinde (Goethe´s correspondence with a child).
 Which included love letters Bettina wrote to the poet Goethe.

 Bettina represents herself as a lover.
 A role that is traditionally seen as more masculine (Kundera).
 Bettina was in love with the idea of love.
 Love as an emotion.
 Not as a love relation.
 In her letters she does not ask his opinions or share ideas with him.